d3ltaV/NMH-Navigator/docs/SRS.md

 #### Feature 11: NMH Resources Page

-**User story 11:** As a student, I want a **Resources** page with hyperlinks to existing NMH tools and websites so I can access important information effeiciently without having to search across multiple websites.
+**User story 11:** As a student, I want a **Resources** page with hyperlinks to existing NMH tools and websites so I can access important information efficiently without having to search across multiple websites.

 **Acceptance criteria:**
-- Page titled as "NMH Resources" in the navigation menu
+- Page titled "NMH Resources" in the navigation menu
 - Includes links to important NMH platforms (NMH official website, NMH Hub—Dining Hall Menus, NMH Club Database, etc.)
-- Each link contains a short desciprtion of what the platform/resource is used for
+- Each link contains a short description of what the platform/resource is used for
 - Page loads quickly